 D. False Grid Cars arriving after the five minute signal may forfeit grid position.
 You may be required to join your session from pit out if you arrive after the grid closes.
 Do not attempt to regain your original grid position during the pace lap.
 No one under the age of 16 years of age is permitted on the grid.
-Open-toed shoes and sleeveless shirts are not permitted.
+Open-toed shoes are not permitted.

 E. Pit Entry and Exit should be at moderate or slow speed.
 Pit speeds will be announced at the driver’s meeting.
 Maximum speed will be 10 mph.